Looking for the perfect London Bridge pub for your next drink? These brilliant boozers have you covered.

 In fact, it’s won several awards for the effort it’s put into making sure pooches feel just as welcome as their owners.

 In addition, they have a cosy and welcoming beer garden that’s perfect for warmer weather, as well as a tasty menu that includes their signature Woolpack burger.
-They also do a mean full English breakfast for £10.
+They also do a mean full English breakfast for £10, but the cold meat sharing board is the one that really whets our appetite.

 During the day, it’s a great stop for a casual bite, while at night it becomes quite the party hotspot.
 Whenever you go, you’re sure to have a great time – and probably meet some cute pups, too.

 There are plenty of old school boozers in London Bridge, but we love the Rake and its decidedly different approach.

 When we say it’s cosy, we mean really cosy – after all, floor space comes at a premium in London!
 There’s a modest indoor area and bar, as well as a slightly more spacious (but certainly not palatial) beer garden out the back.

-If you’re a beer drinker, then this is one of the best pubs in London Bridge.
+If you’re a beer drinker, then this is one of the best pubs around.
 It’s the absolute focus of The Rake, since it’s owned by Utobeer, beer specialists who started out with a stall in the nearby Borough Market.

 You’ll find a dazzling selection of beer, with an emphasis on American craft beer.
 The menu is always changing and there’s only one rule, as expressed by the sign above the bar: “no crap on tap”.